Uniqueness of Coxeter structures on Kac-Moody algebras: Introduction

 \section{Introduction}

-This is the second of three papers whose goal is to extend the description of the monodromy of the rational Casimir connection in terms of quantum Weyl group operators given in \cite{vtl-2,vtl-3,vtl-4,vtl-6} to the case of an affine Kac--Moody algebra.
+This is the second of three papers whose goal is to extend the description of the monodromy of the rational Casimir connection of a semisimple Lie algebra in terms of quantum Weyl groups given in \cite{vtl-2,vtl-3,vtl-4,vtl-6} to the case of an arbitrary symmetrisable Kac--Moody algebra $\g$.

-In \cite{ATL1}, we defined the notion of braided quasi--Coxeter category, which is informally a tensor category carrying commuting actions of Artin's braid groups and a given generalised braid group on the tensor product of its objects.
-We showed that such a structure arises from the quantum group $\Uhg$ of a symmetrisable \KM algebra $\g$, specifically on the category $\O\int_\hbar$ of integrable, highest weight representations of $\Uhg$.
+In \cite{ATL1-2}, we introduced the notion of braided Coxeter category, which is informally a tensor category carrying commuting actions of Artin's braid groups and a given generalised braid group on the tensor product of its objects.
+We showed that such a structure arises from the quantum group $\Uhg$, specifically on the category $\O\int_\hbar$ of integrable, highest weight representations of $\Uhg$.
 The corresponding Artin group actions are given by the universal $R$--matrices of the Levi subalgebras of $\Uhg$, and the action of the generalised braid group of $\g$ by the quantum Weyl group operators of $\Uhg$.
-The main result of \cite{ATL1} is that this structure can be transferred to the category $\O\int$ of integrable, highest weight modules for $\g$.
-The proof of this fact relies on the construction of a relative version of the Etingof--Kazhdan quantisation functor which takes as input an inclusion of Lie bialgebras $\a\subset\b$, and allows in particular to construct an equivalence $\O\int_\hbar\cong\O\int$ which is compatible with a given chain of Levi subalgebras of $\g$.
+The main result of \cite{ATL1-2} is that this structure can be transferred to the category $\O\int$ of integrable, highest weight modules for $\g$.
+The transfer relies on a 2--categorical, relative version of Etingof--Kazhdan quantisation, which takes as input a split inclusion of Lie bialgebras $\a\subset\b$, and allows to construct an equivalence $\O\int_\hbar\cong\O\int$ which is compatible with a given chain of Levi subalgebras of $\g$ \cite{ATL1}.

-The goal of the present paper is to prove that $\O\int$ possesses, up to unique equivalence, a unique braided quasi--Coxeter structure with prescribed $R$--matrices and local monodromies.
-This will be used in \cite{ATL3} to prove that the monodromy of the rational Casimir connection of an affine \KM algebra $\g$ is described by the quantum Weyl group operators of $\Uhg$, by showing that the monodromy of the rational KZ and Casimir connections of $\g$ arise from a braided quasi--Coxeter structure on $\O\int$.
+The goal of the present paper is to prove that $\O\int$ possesses, up to unique equivalence, a unique braided \nqcs structure with prescribed restrictions functors, $R$--matrices and local monodromies.
+This is used in \cite{ATL3} to prove that the monodromy of the rational Casimir connection of $\g$ is described by the quantum Weyl group operators of $\Uhg$, by showing that the monodromy of the rational KZ and Casimir connections arise from a braided quasi--Coxeter structure on $\O\int$.\footnote{More precisely, for an arbitrary symmetrisable \KM algebra only the normally ordered version of the Casimir connection introduced in \cite{FMTV} can be defined.
+We show in \cite{ATL3}, however, that its monodromy can be modified by a cocyle so as to become equivariant under the Weyl group, and that the resulting action of the braid group action is described by the quantum Weyl group operators of $\Uhg$.}